-A 2013 study on the "Scope of migration of undesirable substances from packaging materials made from waste paper into food" showed the possible pollution of packaging made from recycled fibres and the migration of mineral oil hydrocarbons, in particular.
+The results from the study on the "Scope of migration of undesirable substances from packaging materials made from waste paper into food" (project to support decision making, Federal Ministry of Food, Agriculture and Consumer Protection, from 2010 to 2012, publication in 2013) revealed the possible pollution of packagings made from recycled fibres and the migration of mineral oil hydrocarbons, in particular.
 According to this study, which was performed on dry food in folding boxes made with recycled fibres, there is a high number of potentially migrating substances that may be introduced from the waste paper into the packaging material, which renders it impossible to perform a risk assessment of the individual substances.
-Therefore, "functional barriers" have clearly been recommended as protection of foods in such packaging1.
+Therefore, "functional barriers" have clearly been recommended as protection of foods in such packagings [1].

-As the industry - including suppliers of paper-packaging materials, plastics, and printing inks - becomes more aware of the issue of mineral oils, there are more findings available today on possible routes of entry and sources of contamination, on avoidable and unavoidable ubiquitous loads and on analytical problems.
+Based on the comprehensive dealing of the entire industry including suppliers of paper packaging materials, plastics, printing inks and inspection facilities with the "mineral oil issue", there are more findings available today on possible routes of entry and sources of contamination, on avoidable and unavoidable ubiquitous loads and on analytical problems.

-Preventative approaches in practice and within individual companies are varied and may apply to all or almost all of the stages of different processing chains.
-The complexity of food and packaging materials can present a challenge, because it can be difficult to identify one single potential entry source in the production process, or because several sources and/or routes can play a role.
+Preventive approaches in practice and individual company measures may be varied and may concern almost all stages of the different processing chains.
+Food and packaging materials are complex products.
+This is because, in general, there is no such thing as a single potential source of introduction in the production process and several sources and routes may play a role.
 Apart from recycled fibres contaminated with mineral oil residues from printing inks used in paper and cardboard packaging materials, there are also sources of contamination that stem from the use of certain substances.

-Moreover, all refined mineral oil products including paraffin, microcrystalline wax and plastics are composed of hydrocarbons of mineral origin and thus belong to the group of MOSH when considered in terms of composition.
-For the purpose of differentiation, the material groups that are directly derived from fossil mineral oil are grouped in the Toolbox under the term "MOSH analogues".
+Moreover, all refined mineral oil products including paraffin, microcrystalline wax and plastics are composed of hydrocarbons of mineral origin and thus belong to the group of MOSH when considered merely from the material point of view.
+For the purpose of differentiation, the material groups that are directly derived from fossil mineral oil are subsumed in the Toolbox under the term "MOSH analogues".

-However, the impossibility of analytical separation may lead to misinterpretation of results, e.g. with mineral oils from food additives or processing aids based on mineral oil.
-Often "humps" where the data is misinterpreted as MOSH in food and exclusively considered as "mineral oil contamination" will occur.
-Without scrutinising potential MOSH analogues specific to the product and process, this may lead to unjustified and wrong conclusions.
+However, based on the impossibility of analytical separation, e.g. the targeted use of food additives based on mineral oil or technical processing aids, may lead to possible misinterpretation of analysis results.
+Often "humps" will be interpreted as MOSH in food and exclusively considered as introduced "mineral oil contamination".
+Without specifically scrutinising potential MOSH analogues under consideration of product and process, this may lead to unjustified and wrong conclusions.